 - Lublin on brand strategy and marketing to youth (2011)

-At Crisis Text Line, Nancy Lublin’s revolutionary non-profit, the CEO and Founder has a clear view of her organization: “We think of ourselves as a tech startup first and a mental health organization second.”
+At revolutionary non-profit Crisis Text Line, Founder and CEO Nancy Lublin has a clear view of her organization: “A tech startup first and a mental health organization second.”

-In this speech, Nancy Lublin explains how to use tech and data to create things that change the world.
-Inspiring passion and purpose in your employees and customers, Lublin and Crisis Text Line have built a connection with users, an invaluable component for any business.
-This speech will help change the way you think about your enterprise and how to get the most out of it.Read More >
+In this speech, Nancy Lublin explains how to use tech, data and A.I. to create things that change the world.
+Inspiring passion and purpose in your employees and customers will help build real connections with users, an invaluable component for any business.
+This speech will help change the way you think about your enterprise and enable you to get the most out of it.Read More >

 In any organization, there are periods of growth and periods of stability.
 For some CEOs, status quo is key.
 As long as they are turning good profits, sticking to what works makes sense.
 But can you afford to rest on your laurels?
 You cannot stay a step ahead if you are standing still.